jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 .. image:: ../_static/classification/031.png
    :align: center

-Now you have two area classes, with the farms in the Swellendam Rural area emphasized.
+Now you have two area classes, with the village Ajakkang highlighted.

 |IC|
 -------------------------------------------------------------------------------